-In November, 2012, Governor Deval Patrick announced the Commonwealth’s goal of creating 10,000 multi-family housing units per year through 2020, a first in the nation statewide housing production goal.
-The Patrick Administration is focused on promoting Multi-Unit Housing so that the State can keep and attract the workforce that fuels our innovation economy, as set forth in Choosing to Compete in the 21st Century.
+The Commonwealth set a goal of creating 10,000 multi-family housing units per year through 2020, a first in the nation statewide housing production goal.
+There is a focus on promoting Multi-Unit Housing so that the State can keep and attract the workforce that fuels our innovation economy, as set forth in Choosing to Compete in the 21st Century.
 The “Housing that Works” initiative is particularly focused on promoting multi-family housing in city and town centers, near transit and well-connected to employment.

 Multi-Family Housing Production Goal